The Mysticism of Mary:

 – Our Lady of the Miraculous Medal, Paris, France, 1830

 – Our Lady of La Salette, France, 1846

 A Marian location that is active with Apparitions of the Blessed Mother right through to the present day (the most recent being June 2, 2018) that is still under Vatican investigation is in the small Bosnian village of Medjugorje in the former Yugoslavia.
 Located in the general vicinity of the city of Mostar, considered a bridge between the Christian West and the Ottoman or Muslim East, Our Lady of Medjugorje first appeared in the same year as Our Lady of Rwanda, 1981 to 6 teenagers ranging in age from 16 – 10.
 All of the former teenagers are still alive today with each visionary still receiving yearly visits from the Blessed Mother while others like Mirjana receiving visions from Mary on a monthly basis.
 It must be mentioned Our Lady of Medjugorje first appeared to the six young people on June 24th, 1981 during the Zodiacal time of Cancer, the sign euphemistically called “the sign of the Mother”.

-We will look further into the Mysteries of Medjugorje after first focusing on 2 “official” Marian Apparitions and their mystical images a bit further: Our Lady of Guadalupe and Our Lady of the Miraculous Medal.
+We will look further into the Mysteries of Medjugorje after first focusing on two “official” Marian Apparitions and their mystical images a bit further: Our Lady of Guadalupe and Our Lady of the Miraculous Medal.

 Our Lady of Guadalupe